-A groundbreaking study of 7,000-year-old exposed coral reef fossils reveals how human fishing has transformed Caribbean reef food webs: As sharks declined by 75 percent and fish preferred by humans ...
+A study of 7000-year-old exposed coral reef fossils reveals how human fishing has transformed Caribbean reef food webs: as sharks declined by 75% and fish preferred by humans became smaller, prey fish ...

 Knowlton, Nancy, Lang, J. C., and Keller, Brian D. 1989.
 "Fates of staghorn coral isolates on hurricane- damaged reefs in Jamaica: the role of predators."
 Proceedings of the 6th International Coral ...